martintrojer/martintrojer.github.com/content/post/2026-04-11-new-code-trusted-code-proven-code.md

 Used badly, they can flood an organisation with polished but weakly owned output.
 The danger isn't just incorrect code.
 It's opaque systems that nobody can properly explain later, plus a false sense of progress because the artifacts look finished.

 That is also why older codebases are not automatically a disadvantage here.
 In regulated environments, code that has already been exercised, reviewed, and lived with is often a stronger foundation than fresh output, however elegant that fresh output looks.
-Trusted and used code carries operational memory.
+Proven code carries operational memory.

 That is what I mean when I say regulation changes the game, not the pressure.